 Book in advance for a more competitive price.
 The ferry companies offer the lowest price if you commit to a particular time of crossing; you pay a bit more for a 'flexi' crossing, where you choose the time you want to travel, but you can take an earlier or later boat at no extra cost, provided there's space.
 It can be worth going for the flexi option if you're travelling a long way to the ferry port, making it harder to estimate your exact arrival time.

 The crossing takes about 1h30.
 There's usually a coffee bar, and at least one restaurant on board.
 Big-screen TVs show BBC World.
 It's a good opportunity to rest and re-fuel (food for the body, not petrol for the car) on a long journey.
-There's wifi on board, which may be included or extra, depending on the ticket you've bought.
-Alternatively, you could go out on deck and enjoy the view and the breeze.
+There's wifi on board, which may be included or extra depending on the ticket you've bought.
+Or you could go out on deck and enjoy the view and the breeze.

 Viamichelin is a useful site for route, distance, and journey time.

 Viamichelin suggests a distance of 976km from Calais to Val Thorens; journey time 9h21; and cost of €83 tolls + €78 petrol (April 2017).

 It is compulsory to have at least 3rd party insurance that's valid in France.

 You must have with you your driving licence, registration document (V5), and insurance papers.

 You must carry the following items: